NVlabs/FasterViT/README.md

 Note: Please use the [**latest NVIDIA TensorRT release**](https://docs.nvidia.com/deeplearning/tensorrt/container-release-notes/index.html) to enjoy the benefits of optimized FasterViT ops.

 ## 💥 News 💥
+- **[03.25.2025]** We have updated the download links for each model.
+All models are accecible via HuggingFace.
 - **[04.02.2024]** 🔥 Updated [manuscript](https://arxiv.org/abs/2306.06189) now available on arXiv !
 - **[01.24.2024]** 🔥🔥🔥 **Object Tracking with MOTRv2 + FasterViT** is now open-sourced ([link](./downstream/object_tracking/motrv2/README.md)) !
 - **[01.17.2024]** 🔥🔥🔥 FasterViT paper has been accepted to [ICLR 2024](https://openreview.net/group?id=ICLR.cc/2024/Conference#tab-your-consoles) !